mendix/docs/content/appstore/app-services/text-to-speech.md

 #### 3.2.2 TokenEndpoint

-The **TokenEndpoint** constant provides a valid endpoint of security token service for the back-end authentication of the cognitive text-to-speech service.
+The **TokenEndpoint** constant provides a valid endpoint of security token service for the back-end authentication of the app service.
 The constant comes with a default value which points to the deployed security token service.
 The security token service issues security tokens that authenticate user's identity.

 ### 3.3 Microflows {#microflows}